Skip to main content

 • analyse problems in the areas covered by the course in a clear and concise way;

-• explain orally with a suitable language the objectives, the procedures and the results of the elaborations carried
+• explain with an appropriate language the objectives, procedures and results of the elaborations carried out.

 Contents